FREQUENTLY ASKED QUESTIONS

 Where can I get help to prepare my entry?

-IABC has created How-To guides which provide a detailed reference to the criteria used to evaluate your entry.
-There are two versions —one for Divisions 1, 2 and 3 (Communication Management, Communication Research and Communication Training and Education) and one for Division 4 (Communication Skills).
-There are also other helpful documents on our Enter page and Resources page.
+IABC has created How-To guides, which provide a detailed reference to the criteria used to evaluate your entry.
+How-To guides and other helpful documents are available on our Resources page.

 Can I resubmit an entry that I have submitted to Gold Quill previously?